dgryski/go-perfbook/performance.md

   * Over the wire, the network + cost of serialization will hurt.
   * In-process caches, but now you need to worry about expiration and added GC pressure
-  * Even a single item can help (logfile time parse example).

-  TODO: "cache" might not even be key-value, just a pointer to where you were working.
-This can be as simple as a "search finger"
+A cache saves information you've just spent time computing in the hopes that you'll be able to reuse it again soon and save the computation time.
+A cache doesn't need to be complex.
+Even storing a single item -- the most recently seen query/response -- can be a big win.
+This "single item" idea can be extended to a "search finger", where you store an pointer to where your just were in your data structure on the assumption it's a good starting point for your next operation.

 These are all clear examples of "do less work" at the data structure level.
 They all cost space.
 Most of the time if you're optimizing for CPU, your